predix-ui/predix-ui/_pages/develop/data-grid/cell-renderers.md

   img-alt="Data grid cell showing a spark line chart using a custom renderer">
 </catalog-picture>

-Custom renders are tiny web components, just like px-data-grid and the rest of the Predix Design System components.
+Custom renderers are tiny web components, just like px-data-grid and the rest of the Predix Design System components.
 They can display data in simple read-only formats or in complex interactive formats.
 Custom renderers can also be used to present new UIs for editing cell data when the grid enters editable mode.

 # Use built-in renderers

 The data grid ships with three built-in renderers: a string renderer, number renderer, and date renderer.
 Use the grid `columns` property to define the renderer for cells.
-Set the `renderer` option for each column the name of the renderer to use.
+Set the `renderer` option for each column to the name of the renderer to use.

 See the “Define columns” guide for more information on creating column definitions, and the px-data-grid API documentation for a complete list of available options.